Joe-Koch/rural-internet/README.md

 # rural-internet

 Code for visualizing maximum advertised upload speeds by census tract for New Hampshire and Vermont, weighting upload speeds by population.
+The visualization can be seen [here](http://dev.carto.ruralinnovation.us/user/zoekoch/builder/7dd9e4ef-fe63-49f2-ac68-22f870f52563/embed).

 The script map_maker.R adds VT and NH layers to the main geopackage and generates the histograms in the [summary slide](https://github.com/ZoeKoch/rural-internet/blob/master/data/images/summary-slide.pdf).
 It uses the function add.state.layer from  map_maker_functions.R.
 This function takes a shape file of the census tract shapes, converts it into a geopackage state.gpkg, uploads it into R using SQLite, appends the population data and internet speed data, and adds the state.gpkg as a layer named after the state's abbreviation in main.gpkg.
 The weighted max upload speed variable is just the tract's maximum upload speed divided by the tract population.